Expats looking for a relaxed lifestyle could do a lot worse than living in Italy.

 Is living in Italy expensive?

-The cost of living in Italy is 1.6% higher than in the UK, but property prices and rent are up to 30% cheaper (according to Numbeo).
+You might find that the cost of living in Italy isn't that lower than in your home country, especially f you are planning to move to the northern regions.
+However, property prices and rent are cheaper than in the UK, USA or Northern Europe.
 Overall, this definitely balances out in your favour.

 Of course, the cost of living will vary massively depending on where you decide to settle down.
 For example, larger, busier cities like Rome and Milan will have a much higher cost of living.
 But this is true for pretty much everywhere in the world.